dynaroars/coloring/README.md

 # Using Ant-based Algorithm for Graph Coloring problems

-**AntColor** is tool that implements a heuristic ant-based algorithm for the (classic) Graph Coloring problem and several popular generalizations (the Bandwidth Coloring, Multi Coloring, and Bandwidth Multi Coloring problems).
+**AntColor** is tool that implements an efficient, heuristic ant-based algorithm for the (classical) Graph Coloring problem. **AntColor** also supports several popular generalizations, namely the Bandwidth Coloring, Multi Coloring, and Bandwidth Multi Coloring problems.

-Code is written in C/C++ and released under the BSD license.
+Code is written in C/C++ and released under the MIT license.

 ## Classic Graph Coloring

 ```
-#!shell
 $ cd Classic/src
 $ g++ classic.cc -std=c++11  -o classic
 $ ./classic ../examples/DSJC125.1.col.b 1  #optional -D DB : turn on debugging and output sol to sol.txt
 nthreads: 1 colors: 5 vertices: 125 edges: 736 bestCycle: 160 seed: 1
 ```

 In the above example, `../examples/DSJC125.1.col.b` is the input graph in DIMACS *binary* format, and the [optional] integer `1` is the seed.
 The result `colors: 5` indicates this graph can be colored using 5 colors.